Dana L. Christensen: Federal judicial service

+Notable rulings

 In late August 2018, Christensen placed a 14-day hold on grizzly bear hunting in Wyoming and Idaho after the U.S. Fish and Wildlife Service lifted federal protections for grizzlies in Yellowstone National Park areas in 2017.
 On September 24, 2018, Christensen released a 48-page ruling restoring the protections and cancelling the hunts altogether, citing that Fish & Wildlife's analysis of the threats to grizzly bears was lacking and that they "failed to make a reasoned decision" in considering the impact of delisting the Yellowstone grizzlies from protected species status.

-In September 2020, Christensen rejected requests by the Donald Trump campaign, Republican Party organizations, as well as Montana House Speaker Greg Hertz and Montana Senate President Scott Sales, seeking to block Montana Governor Steve Bullock from permitting counties in Montana to conduct voting by mail in the November 2020 General Election.
-Christensen ruled that Bullock could waive a state law prohibiting voting by mail, under statutory authority to waive certain state rules or regulations if adherence to them would cause harm during an emergency or disaster.
+In September 2020, Christensen rejected Republican requests, including those of Montana House Speaker Greg Hertz and Montana Senate President Scott Sales, to block Montana Governor Bullock from permitting counties in Montana to conduct voting by mail in the November 2020 General Election.
 Bullock claimed that preventing voting by mail during the COVID-19 pandemic would cause potential harm to people voting in person, and disenfranchise others by dissuading them from taking the risk of voting in person, rendering them unable to vote at all.
+Christensen upheld Bullock's ability to issue his directive, saying "the Court has no trouble concluding the COVID19 pandemic constitutes a disaster and emergency".
 Christensen cited precedent against changing the process of an election too close to the date of the election, or in ways that would render the election difficult to conduct.
 He further cited that the plaintiffs had not provided any evidence that voting by mail would lead to electoral fraud, and noted that plaintiffs were forced to admit that there had not been a single documented case of voter fraud in Montana in the previous twenty years.

+In October 2025, Judge Christensen dismissed Lighthiser v.
+Trump for lack of jurisdiction, in which 22 youth plaintiffs had sought to invalidate executive orders by President Donald Trump that favored fossil fuels over renewable energy and climate science.
+Christensen's order explicitly acknowledged the harm caused to children by climate change.